Napa Valley AVA

 By 1976, he owned a house and property in Oakville to use as a retreat from the 24/7 rigors of running a giant retail operation.
 His property bordered a number of remarkable Oakville vineyards and the seed of one day entering Napa Valley’s burgeoning wine business began to germinate within the mind of the successful business executive.

 In 1989, Schlein decided to put a pool in at the house and realized he had all the equipment necessary to fulfill his long-time dream.
 Faced with a steep hillside, he consulted a civil engineer and had the property terraced to afford the chance to plant vines.
 As a precaution, Schlein waited a full year to insure that the terracing wouldn’t slide down the hill.
 The wait proved to be incredibly beneficial to the new project.
 “By 1990, new rootstock had been identified that was resistant to the phylloxera that had devastated Northern California and elsewhere,” he explained.
 “So, the end result of waiting was that all our vines are post-phylloxera and wonderfully healthy.
 We certainly lucked out.”

 With young vines, Schlein decided to produce a smallish (less than 100 cases) of wine in 1994.
 Considering it unworthy of being called Emilio’s Terrace, Schlein coined the name Moonschelin and bottled the wine.
 The wine drew rave reviews and Phil Schlein was on his way to continuing success.

-Schlein also honors his Mother, Sophie, and his Grandmother, Rose, with a label he calls Sophie’s Rows.
-In fact, the label was instituted to honors mothers everywhere, an important consideration to Phil Schlein, owner of this month’s Platinum Series Wine Club selection, Emilio’s Terrace.
+Schlein also honors his mother, Sophie, and his grandmother, Rose, with a label he calls Sophie’s Rows.
+In fact, the label was instituted to honor mothers everywhere, an important consideration to Phil Schlein, owner of this month’s Platinum Wine Club Selection, Emilio’s Terrace.